-Alex was born in London in 1974 and spent his early childhood in Nigeria.
-He cut his teeth in journalism on the South China Morning Post in Hong Kong and the Lymington Times in England — at the time the last newspaper in the country to use hot metal printing.
+Alex was born in London in 1974.
+He cut his teeth in journalism on the South China Morning Post in Hong Kong and the Lymington Times in England.
 He worked as a feature writer and commissioning editor on the London Evening Standard before going freelance in 2003.

 Fellow, The Dart Center for Journalism & Trauma, Columbia University